 When we connect with students hoping to enter the medical field, they are understandably eager to attend a BS/MD program to be able to skip the dreaded medical school application process, and in some cases, the MCAT altogether.
-But what is it truly like to attend one of these programs?
+But what is it truly like as a student to attend one of these programs?

 Moon Prep counselor Nidhi, also currently finishing Brown University’s BS/MD program, has all the insight into how to prepare for these competitive programs and how to navigate college life once you’re accepted.
 The way you spend your time in college is just as crucial as the time you spent preparing for college applications, and here is Nidhi’s advice on how to create a roadmap to success.